Material required:

 Note that the construction of terraces may take place from the bottom up (described above) or from the top down.
 Using a top-down method might also be preferable under certain conditions.
 Consult section 11 of Mesfin (2016) for a discussion on the pros and cons of both methods as well as a visual description of these.

-Estimated costs and benefits of intervention:
+Estimated costs of intervention

-Establishment costs | Very high.
+Very high.
 Highly variable depending on context.
 See Mesfin (2016) section 14 for more details and a formula for calculating costs. |

-Labor time | From 66 to 592 person days/ha depending on slope and soil stability.
+From 66 to 592 person days/ha depending on slope and soil stability.

 On farm level data: 279 person days/ha is required. |

-Maintenance costs | Relatively low (around 5% of investment) |
+Relatively low (around 5% of investment) |

-Benefits | Lifespan >15 years |
+Lifespan >15 years |

-Common products | Wheat, buckwheat, corn, rice, millets, saffron, black cumin, apples, etc.. |
+Wheat, buckwheat, corn, rice, millets, saffron, black cumin, apples, etc. |

 1. Bench terraces in loess soil, China